0 comments

 About the Author

-Through her company, Victorious Life Coaching LLC, She provides mindset, money mastery, and personal development coaching.
-She has years of experience and a proven track record of empowering women to achieve their goals and create the lives they desire.
-Valerie is a certified Master Business Mindset Coach, a certified Sacred Money Archetype™ Coach, a certified Money Breakthrough™ Business Coach, a certified Les Brown Coach-Trainer-Speaker, a certified Christian Life Coach, and a Motivational Speaker.
+Valerie is a certified Master Business Mindset Coach, Sacred Money Archetype™ Coach, Money Breakthrough™ Business Coach, Les Brown Coach-Trainer-Speaker, Christian Life Coach, an International Best-Selling Author, and a Motivational Speaker.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}